bm2-lab/TCRBagger/README.md

 		-a --alleles STRING: the individual's HLA alleles, comma separated (default: not used)
 		-c --cthread INT: the number of threads used to bag embedding (default: 1)

 We provide some examples show you how to use our already trained TCRBagger model to predict the probability to be a neo-epitope for a peptide.
-The trained TCRBagger can be downloaded from [this](https://www.tensorflow.org/install/source).
-Please add this downloaded model into ./Model directory.
+The trained TCRBagger can be downloaded from [this google drive](https://drive.google.com/drive/u/0/folders/1b4lRCYPSk_0ya4qdxoGoTij_X5h4T7ga).
+Please add this downloaded model into ./Models directory.

 ### Condition 1 : Prediction with customized bags
 #### We recommand this type of input, because users can design their own bags based on their personalized algorithm.